nchocholova/english-for-designers/03-case-studies/draft4.md

 The team and I agreed: this concept had wings.
 The challenge?
 Finding a typeface that could hold its own mid-flight – something with enough presence to feel dynamic, but refined enough to remain legible.

 After rounds of testing, we landed on **Atyp BL** in bold uppercase.
-It moved, curved, and floated—always clear, never chaotic.
+It moved, curved, and floated – always clear, never chaotic.

 ![_Visual detail of Atyp BL in use with flight-path animations._](type-detail.png)
 ##### Visual detail of Atyp BL in use with flight-path animations